hexuustc/ustccoder/prophase/cwz/README.md

 Note: The pipeline cpu has passed test 1 and test 2 in cod experiment 5.

 ### axi interface for cache
 cache_to_axi.v acts as the interface from cache to axi interface.
-It has passed a single read burst test, a single write burst test as well as read after write.
+It has passed on-board test together with cod multi-cycle CPU.

 ### arbiter between icache and dcache
-myCPU_top.v uses Xilinx IP core axi_crossbar as an arbiter between icache and dcache.
+myCPU_top.v is the top file of my test.
+It uses Xilinx IP core axi_crossbar as an arbiter between icache and dcache.
+It also uses Xilinx IP core axi_clock_converter and block memory.
+The CPU is multi-cycle CPU.